Adela Noriega: Stardom

 Noriega made her debut as a leading actress in 1986, at the age of sixteen, when she was cast for her first lead role in Yesenia, a historical telenovela.
 The telenovela was adapted from Yolanda Vargas Dulché's comic book of the same name, which centers around a young Romani woman and her caravan.
 From then on she began to work solely as a leading actress of many successful telenovelas with an international distribution.

-She rose to greater prominence in 1987 when she obtained the leading role in the iconic Quinceañera, telenovela portraying coming-of-age topics.
+She rose to greater prominence in 1987 when she obtained the leading role in Quinceañera, telenovela portraying coming-of-age topics.
 Quinceañera was the first telenovela that geared towards adolescents and revealed the problems they face in this transitional period from childhood to adulthood.
 Topics such as substance abuse, date rape, teenage pregnancy, juvenile delinquency, gangs and self-acceptance were being explored for the first time in this genre.
 This teen classic had a great impact in Mexico and other countries worldwide.
 In 2008, it was included on the Associated Press' "10 Most Influential Telenovelas of Latin America" list, "because it represented a precedent in this genre and has had an influence on the collective imaginary."

 One year after, she returned to television in another successful teen-oriented telenovela; Dulce desafío, directed by Arturo Ripstein.
 In this teen drama, she played the central character, Lucero Sandoval, a teenage girl who rebels against her emotionally distant father and gets romantically involved with her teacher (Eduardo Yáñez).

 Continued success

-Noriega obtained a contract with the rival network Telemundo in 1993 and played the leading role in Guadalupe.
+Noriega obtained a contract with the rival network Telemundo in 1992 and played the leading role in Guadalupe.
 For signing a contract with a different company, she was banned from her previous network, Televisa.
 Guadalupe resulted to be an international success and was well received in the Arab world to such an extent that she was invited to be the guest of honour of the King of Morocco in 1994.

 In 1995, she moved to Colombia and joined RTI, starring in María Bonita, where she interpreted the title character, a singer who stays trapped on a Caribbean island.